 Looking for the best of the best?
 Check out Alfred University to obtain your degree in Ceramic Engineering.
 Alfred, New York delivers a charming small-town atmosphere for students to learn in.

 Sports fans will like watching the university's top-ranked women's softball team as they play at home and on the road.Freshmen are not required to live on-campus at Alfred University.
-See all of Alfred University's rankings to learn more about the college.
+Where is Alfred really succeeding?
+Check out all of the school's rankings.

 Any student pursuing a degree in Ceramic Engineering has to check out Missouri University of Science and Technology.
 Rolla, Missouri provides a whimsical small-town ambiance for young people to learn in.